stephengold/Wes/README.md

 a simple matter of adding it to the classpath.

-The Wes Library depends on [the Heart Library][heart], which in turn depends on the standard jme3-core library.
+The Wes Library depends on [the Heart Library][heart], which in turn depends on the standard jme3-core library from jMonkeyEngine.

 #### For Gradle projects